 Advice for members in schools and nurseries concerned about returning to work (England)

 UNISON understands how important it is to open up schools again to all pupils, and especially how important it is that vulnerable children and the most disadvantaged pupils receive as much support as possible.
-However, UNISON has consistently opposed the premature expansion of pupil numbers in schools and nurseries in England due to health and safety concerns.
+We have always been clear that we support getting pupils safely back into the classroom as long as it is safe for staff, children and young people.

-If you or your branch have not been consulted on your employer’s risk assessment, or the risk assessment does not meet the standards in the relevant joint union checklist, UNISON will support you if you believe your health and safety is at serious risk if you go into your workplace.
+If you or your branch have not been consulted on your employer’s risk assessment, or the risk assessment is significantly flawed, UNISON will help you to challenge this.
+Additionally if you believe your health and safety is at serious risk if you go into your workplace we will also support you.

 We have set out a series of steps for members in this situation to take:

-2. Ask for a copy of your employer’s risk assessment – have you or your union branch been consulted on it?
-Does it comply with the joint unions’ checklist for a safe increase in pupil numbers for primary schools (which can also be used for early years settings), special schools or secondary schools?
+- Ask for a copy of your employer’s risk assessment – have you or your union branch been consulted on it?
+Does it comply with the joint unions’ checklist?

-3. If not, and you have expressed your concerns to your school, but these have not been addressed and you feel that your health and safety is at serious risk if you attend the workplace, use this template to send a letter to your employer.
+- If you have done all of the above and have clearly expressed your concerns to your school, but these have not been addressed and you feel that your health and safety is at serious risk if you attend the workplace, talk to your branch about submitting UNISON’s template health and safety return to work letter.
+This makes clear to your employer the reasons why you are not yet intending to return to your workplace but that you continue to be available to work from home.

-5. Please be certain that you have tried everything possible to solve your situation before considering submitting one of these letters.
+Please be certain that you have tried everything possible to solve your situation before considering submitting a letter.

 We understand this is a stressful time and we are committed to doing all we can to support you.